-- Acute bronchitis definition
+- Acute bronchitis definition and facts

-- What are the causes of acute bronchitis?
+- What is acute bronchitis?

 - Is acute bronchitis contagious?